-Posted almost 2 years ago.
+Posted about 2 years ago.
 Visible to the public.
 Draft.

 Three common patterns for zero-downtime deployments